 Getting started as a private tutor requires some preparation and planning.
-Rogene Penny, a private tutor from Arvada, Colorado, and Waveney Hudlin, a private tutor in Stanford, California, shared their advice with Care.com on what steps to follow in order to establish yourself as a successful tutor and start building your business.
+How do you go from performing occasional homework help to getting paid as a knowledgeable private tutor?
+Rogene Penny, a private tutor from Arvada, Colorado, and Waveney Hudlin, a private tutor in Stanford, California, shared their advice on what steps to follow in order to establish yourself as a successful tutor and start building your business.

 It's also helpful to familiarize yourself with childhood development and know the nuances between age groups.

 Once you’ve decided on a subject and age group, it’s time to make yourself an expert in the curriculum you’ll be teaching.
-If you have friends who work in education, reach out to them for old class notes, syllabi, or lesson plans.
-For current Common Core curriculum, utilize websites like Core Standards to better understand the standards and methods of teaching that students are getting in a classroom environment.
+If you have friends who work in education, reach out to them for old class notes, syllabi or lesson plans.
+For current Common Core curriculum, utilize websites like the Common Core State Standards Initiative to better understand the standards and methods of teaching that students are getting in a classroom environment.
 Creating outlines and lesson plans is a great way to plan out a tutoring session and refer back to for a refresher.

-It’s always a good idea to keep the parents in the loop throughout the time you spend with a student.
-Just like parent/teacher conferences, tutors should communicate with parents on a consistent basis, keeping them up to date on how their child is doing, where they’re excelling, and areas that still need improvement.
+Throughout the time you spend with a student, it’s always a good idea, particularly for the younger age brackets, to keep the parents in the loop.
+Just like parent/teacher conferences, tutors should communicate with parents on a consistent basis, keeping them up to date on how their child is doing, where they’re excelling and areas that still need improvement.

-Communicating regularly with your student’s teacher also ensures that your lesson plans are consistent with what they’re learning in the classroom.
+For more demanding tutoring jobs, communicating regularly with your student’s teacher also ensures that your lesson plans are consistent with what your student is learning in the classroom.

-"It is helpful and saves time to have contact with the classroom teacher, connecting reading and writing tutoring lessons to what is happening inside the classroom," Penny said.
+"It is helpful and saves time to have contact with the classroom teacher, connecting reading and writing tutoring lessons to what is happening inside the classroom," Penny says.

 Tutors also need to be adaptive.
 A successful tutor seeks out and discovers needs and then adjusts instruction to fit those specific needs and learning styles.

-You’ve decided on a grade level to tutor, you’ve familiarized yourself with the curriculum and developed some amazing lesson plans, and you’re on your way to getting your certification.
-Now you need some clients!
+OK, now you just need some clients!
 In order to be a successful tutor, you have to be comfortable with selling yourself and your services.
 If you know any teachers, particularly ones who teach in the grade you’re focusing on, reach out to them and let them know that you’re open for business.
 If they have students that could use a little extra help, they can refer them to you.

 Advertising is another way to find potential clients.
-You can create a profile on sites like Care.com in order to advertise your services, or apply to one of the many job listings on one of Care’s active tutoring boards.
+Create a profile on sites like Care.com in order to advertise your services, or apply for positions on the many online job boards.
 If you’re working with high school and college students, consider taking out a small ad in the school newspaper or putting up a few flyers around campus and in the library.
-Also consider advertising within your community, at schools, recreational centers like the YMCA, and your local library.
+Also consider advertising on social media within your community, at schools, recreational centers like the YMCA and your local library.

 One of the most effective ways you’ll get new tutoring clients is through word of mouth.

 "Word of mouth is, for a tutor, the best marketing there is!"
-Hudlin said.
+Hudlin says.

 Don’t be afraid to ask for referrals from happy clients, and consider offering discounts for established clients if their referral turns into a regular student.

 If you're struggling to get your business going, try working with a tutoring center or company.
-They'll handle finding clients and dealing with paperwork and might just be the support system you need.
+They handle finding clients and dealing with paperwork and might just be the support system you need.
 A predetermined percentage will be deducted from your earnings before you're paid.
-Some companies also have their tutors sign contracts including a "no competition agreement," which means you will only tutor with them.
-Find tutoring companies to work for through Care.com, and learn more about tutoring centers here.